Working while in grad school isn’t easy. But it’s not impossible.

 If you’re thinking of going back to school.
 And not sure whether to work while in grad school.
 You’re in the right place.

-It’s up to you.
+Nonetheless, the decision is up to you.
 To help you decide, we’ve compiled a list of the pros and cons of working while in grad school.

 Can you work and do a master’s at the same time?